2024

 Installation view, Making & Experiencing Asian Cultures (2021), Fukuoka Asian Art Museum, Fukuoka, Japan

-Vietnamese handmade Dó paper, wooden lacquer statues, wooden lacquer tables, gold leaf.
+Traditional Vietnamese handmade Dó paper, wooden lacquer statues, wooden lacquer tables, gold leaf.

-Exhibition date in 2019: 17.5 – 30.6.2019 Redi, Helsinki
+17.5 – 30.6.2019 Redi, Helsinki

 1.7 – 15.8.2019 Ravintola Töölönranta, Helsinki